Olive garden minestrone soup

 - Tomato paste – This helps thicken up the broth a bit and add more umami flavor.

-- Garlic & onions
+- Fresh garlic & onions

 - Herbs – I use an Italian seasoning to make this easier, along with dried basil.